 A Sand Diego jury has awarded $3.7 million to a man who sued a doctor for failing to diagnose the iron-overload disease hemochromatosis.

 Plaintiff went to his workers’ compensation doctor who found increased ferritin in his blood, an indication of hemochromatosis.
 No diagnosis was made.
-Three years later, the diagnosed with hemochromatosis.
-Alleging tissue and organ damage, arthritis and memory loss, Valentine said that Kramer failed to diagnose and treat his hemochromatosis, failed to refer him to a specialist and failed to discuss the lab results with him.
+Three years later, they were diagnosed with hemochromatosis.
+Alleging tissue and organ damage, arthritis, and memory loss, Valentine said that Kramer failed to diagnose and treat his hemochromatosis, failed to refer him to a specialist, and failed to discuss the lab results with him.
 The workers’ compensation doctor alleged that he showed the Plaintiff the lab results and told him to see a primary care doctor.